ghl3/dataframe/README.md

 ; [1 2 3]
 ```

-One can apply arithmetic operations on a Series which return Series objects and which obey broadcast rules:
+One can apply arithmetic operations on a Series which return Series objects.
+These operations obey broadcast rules: You may combine a primitive with a series which will apply the operation to every element of a series and return a new series with the same index as the first.
+Or, you may apply a row-by-row operation on two series (if their indices exactly align):

 ```clojure
 (df/add 1 srs)